portworx/px-docs/portworx-on-ecs.md

 DRIVER              VOLUME NAME
 pxd                 demovol
 ```
+Note: You can also do this from your workstation by exporting the `DOCKER_HOST` variable to point to any of the ECS instances.
+Docker will have to be configured to listen on a TCP port.

-You can use the `ecs-cli` to create tasks and use the PX volumes.
+Now you can use the `ecs-cli` to create tasks and use the PX volumes.
 Launch `redis` with the PX volume from your workstation.

 ```
 # cat redis.yml